Frequently Asked QuestionsWhat would you like to know?

 Our Troop’s active schedule typically runs parallel to the FBISD school year.
-The weekly Troop meetings are held every Tuesday evening at 7:00 pm.
+The weekly Troop meetings are held Saturday afternoon at 2:00 pm.
 There is one meeting a month that is reserved for the Patrol Leaders Council (PLC) and only youth leaders are required to attend.
 During summer months, the primary activity is summer camp and high-adventure camp.

 Where do you meet?

 Weekly Troop meetings are held at Southminster Presbyterian Church in the Fellowship Hall.